MDAnandaB35/MasihMikir_AI_Backend/README.md

 -   Audio and video files should be placed in the `audio_files/` and `video_files/` directories, respectively.
 -   Transcriptions and summaries are stored in `MONGODB_COLLECTION`.
--   Requires ffmpeg installed for video-to-audio conversion.
+-   Requires FFmpeg installed for video-to-audio conversion.

 ## License